writethedocs/www/docs/conf/portland/2023/venue.rst

 Entering the building
 *********************

-The main entrance is actually an assuming ground-level door on the west side of building.
+The main entrance is actually an unassuming ground-level door on the west side of building.
 Please enter there and follow the signs for event check-in.

 Quiet room